Frequently Asked Questions about St. Mary Catholic School

 What standardized testing program is used?

 Incoming kindergarten students are administered the Brigance Screening in the spring prior to the start of their kindergarten experience.
-The Iowa Assessments are administered to students in grades two through eight and help determine how students are performing on nationwide standards.
+MAP Growth Assessments are administered to students in grades two through eight and help determine how students are performing on nationwide standards.
 The ACRE Exam is given to students in grades 5 (Spring) and 8 (Fall) each school year.

 Interested in Learning More about our Catholic School?